shinkiseki/MorePortraitsInZero/README.md

 *   [Kyuuhachi](https://github.com/kyuuhachi) for the development of the dds2itp tool used for developing half-bust portraits, as well as the development of a compatible version of the Inevitable Zero mod.

 ## Changelog
+*   2022-12-22: Released v1.0.2.
+Fixed issue with a Mireille text box in Bellguard Gate (t2020.bin).
+Made updates to the creation proess document.
+*   2022-11-14: Updated README to move the section about the creation process from the README to a separately uploaded file.
 *   2022-11-10: Updated README to note added compatibility with the Inevitable Zero mod, which adds new quests originally included as part of Zero no Kiseki Evolution.
 No file changes within More Portraits in Zero itself.
 *   2022-11-03: Released v1.0.1.
 Fixed issue where Franz's portraits wouldn't appear in City Hall (c1110.bin).
 Fixed issue with a Lynn text box in St. Ursula (t1510.bin).
 *   2022-11-02: Released v1.0.0.
 Added new Pierre half-bust portrait.
 Incorporated half-busts for remaining characters at appropriate times.
 Created folder of all added portraits in png form for ease of viewing.